For event speaking please contact David Lavin at the Lavin Agency, firstname.lastname@example.org, 800-265-4870.

 - Harvard Business Review: “The Innovation Equation” by Safi Bahcall

-Safi is the author of Loonshots: How to Nurture the Crazy Ideas that Win Wars, Cure Diseases, and Transform Industries, a national bestseller featured in the Wall Street Journal, the Financial Times, Forbes, Bloomberg, Newsweek, Nature, and Scientific American; selected by Malcolm Gladwell, Dan Pink, Susan Cain, and Adam Grant for the Next Big Idea Club; and recommended by Bill Gates, Tim Ferriss, and the Nobel laureates Daniel Kahneman, Eric Maskin, and Robert Laughlin.
+Safi is the author of Loonshots: How to Nurture the Crazy Ideas that Win Wars, Cure Diseases, and Transform Industries, a national bestseller recommended by Bill Gates and the Nobel laureates Daniel Kahneman, Eric Maskin, and Robert Laughlin; featured in the Wall Street Journal, the Financial Times, Forbes, Bloomberg, Newsweek, Nature, Scientific American, and the Harvard Business Review; and selected by Malcolm Gladwell, Dan Pink, Susan Cain, and Adam Grant for the Next Big Idea Club.

 Senator Bob Kerrey wrote: “If The Da Vinci Code and Freakonomics had a child together, it would be called Loonshots.”

-In 2001, Safi co-founded a biotechnology company developing new drugs for cancer.
+Safi received his BA in physics from Harvard summa cum laude, completed his PhD in physics at Stanford, and served as a Miller Research Fellow in theoretical physics at U.C.
+Berkeley.
+After working with investment banks and technology companies at McKinsey and Company, Safi co-founded a biotechnology company developing new drugs for cancer.
 He led its IPO and served as its CEO for 13 years.
 In 2008, he was named E&Y New England Biotechnology Entrepreneur of the Year.
 In 2011, he worked with President Obama’s council of science advisors (PCAST) on the future of national research.
-Safi received his BA in physics from Harvard summa cum laude and his PhD in physics from Stanford.